Corporate Governance

 In appointing audit & supervisory board member candidates, we also perform comprehensive evaluations from the viewpoint of placing the right persons in the right positions, while ensuring a balance among the financial, accounting and legal insights,knowledge on our business fields and the diversity of perspectives on corporate management.

-Based on these policies, we review proposals, exchange views and confirm details at the three-member Executive Appointment Committee, which consists of Toyota Industries’ president and two independent outside directors, and submit these proposals to the Board of Directors for resolution.
+Based on these policies, we review proposals, exchange views and confirm details at the three-member Executive Appointment and Compensation Committee, which consists of Toyota Industries’ president and two independent outside directors, and submit these proposals to the Board of Directors for resolution.

 ■Experience and Expertise of Directors and Audit & Supervisory Board Members